 As part of the Penn-Lincoln Parkway project in the 1950s, this expressway helped Pittsburgh east-west travel and provide a connection between the airport and downtown.
-Construction began in 1951 and in 1954 the section from US 22/US 30 to Exit 2 at Montour Run Road opened to traffic.
-The rest of the highway was upgraded to a four-lane, divided highway.
+Construction began in 1951 and in 1954 the section from the US 22/US 30 to Montour Run Road interchange opened to traffic.
+The rest of the highway was then upgraded to a four-lane, divided highway.
 The new expressway replaced Cliff Mine and Coraopolis Heights Road and Beaver Grade Road as the main route to the old Greater Pittsburgh International Airport.

 The expressway saw reconstruction during the late 1970s and early 1980s as part of PennDOT's plan to rebuild the Penn-Lincoln Parkway from the airport to Monroeville.
 Between 1979 and 1980, the former White Swan Park Interchange was completely rebuilt at a cost of $2 million.
 The interchange was later removed in 1992.
 In 1981, the expressway was rebuilt from the White Swan Park Interchange to the US 22/US 30 interchange.
 The final cost of the construction was $5.8 million for the 2.4 mile section.